starrylumi/starrylumi/README.md

 ⋆౨ৎ˚⟡˖࣪also note that, i'm not really comfortable w mass jokes of harassment, nsfw or anything similar... ˖♬⋆.˚

-⋆｡‧˚ʚ๋wowie, another note, if i hv dnt/dni in my name, it means i don't want to be bothered/int w anyone, and that i'm in a bad mood. i do **NOT** hv a touch trigger w pixels. don't start randomly assuming things omfg.ɞ˚‧｡⋆
+⋆｡‧˚ʚ๋wowie, another note, if i hv dnt/dni in my name, it means i don't want to be bothered/int w anyone, and that i'm in a bad mood or upset. i do **NOT** hv a touch trigger w pixels. don't start randomly assuming things omfg.ɞ˚‧｡⋆

 ✦
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=starrylumi&label=˗ˏˋcounting%20stars´ˎ˗&color=a8954d&style=flat" alt="starrylumi" /> </p>